soto-project/soto-cognito-authentication-kit/README.md

         ...
 }
 ```
 The `name` parameter is an enum containing all challenges.
 The `responses` parameter is a dictionary of inputs to the challenge.
 The `session` parameter was included in the challenge returned to you by the authentication request.
-If the challenge is successful `response.authenticated` will not be `nil`.
+If the challenge is successful you will get `response.authenticated` as a response.
 If another challenge is required then you will get details of that in `response.challenged`.
 There are custom versions of the `respondToChallenge` function for new password: `respondToNewPasswordChallenge` and for Multi Factor Authentication: `respondToMFAChallenge`.

 ## Creating user pools
 There are a few settings that are required when creating your Cognito user pool, if you want to use it with the AWS Cognito Authentication library.
 Because the library uses the Admin level service calls device tracking is unavailable so ensure you set device remembering to off.
 Otherwise your refresh tokens will not work.